Vasileia-Apostolou/Beauty_Bounty/README.md

 - **Footer** -
 The footer includes two sections.
 A contact section with a clickable email address which opens up an email form in a new tab and a phone number with a paragraph that shows operating hours.
 Plus a connect section with social media links.

+## Features Left To Implement
+- **Pagination**

+ In the future, I would like to add pagination in my app to break the content into seperate pages for a more user-friendly experience.

+- **Carousel Slide**

+In the future, I would like to add a carousel slider to display makeup looks and ideas to inspire the page visitors.

+- **Tutorials**

+In the future, I would like to add a page with makeup/skincare tutorials from beauty experts sharing their beauty  tips & tricks and videos on how to use a specific makeup or skincare products that's available on the app!